 Engaging your audience is essential, especially in a digital context.
 With the now-widespread use of social media, it becomes essential, even for BtoB companies, to federate a community and create a bond with their customers.

 💡 Beyond engagement, the social selling technique is now used to generate leads on Facebook, Instagram, LinkedIn, etc. Indeed, it aims to use social media to identify new prospects, and thus increase sales.

-Step #5: Convert your site visitors
+Step #5: Conversion of your leads

 To get the data that will turn your visitors into qualified leads, implement a number of actions directly on the pages of your site, once the previous strategies have paid off.

 A call-to-action button (or CTA), inciting to click, redirects visitors to a landing page.
 On this page, there are fields to fill out in order to collect their names and email addresses.